 How arimoclomol works

-Orphazyme enrolled 36 patients with SOD1-related ALS in the trial NCT00706147).
-They received either arimoclomol or a placebo three times a day for up to 12 months.
+A Phase 2/3 clinical trial (NCT00706147) showed that arimoclomol was safe, and that patients tolerated it well.
+Orphazyme enrolled 36 patients with SOD1-related ALS for the trial.
+The participants received either arimoclomol or a placebo three times a day for up to 12 months.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.